Eye Health Supplements Manufacturing Trends

 The market for eye health supplements is looking more optimistic than ever!
 Supplement companies now have excellent opportunities to showcase their brand with strategically-designed eye health supplements.
 Intensified marketing efforts and commendable research initiatives have spawned a breed of consumers who are well aware of preventive healthcare for the eyes.

-According to a research report from Frost & Sullivan (a global business research firm), consumer knowledge of beneficial nutrition for the eyes, rising incidence of eye concernss and increasing healthcare costs have expanded the market for eye health ingredients.
+According to a research report from Frost & Sullivan (a global business research firm), consumer knowledge of beneficial nutrition for the eyes, rising incidence of eye concerns and increasing healthcare costs have expanded the market for eye health ingredients.
 1

 Vision ranks third among the top medical concerns facing adults today, according to a survey conducted by Mintel, a market research company based in Chicago 2.
 People approaching their sixties are particularly at risk of vision challenges because of common age-related eye conditions such as age-related macular degeneration (AMD).